AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Not so naive, gpt-enhanced bayes.
-Generative bayesian inference process using LLMs as prior experience memory for statistically self-controlled decision making.
+Generative bayesian inference process using LLMs as experience in prior construction for statistically self-controlled decision making.

 Literature review
 BAYESIAN INFERENCE